maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 ## Configuration of the reCAPTCHA solver using Yolov5x6

-➜ _Yolov5x6 and RealESRGAN, ignore this if you use the 2Captcha solver or the manual solution._
+➜ _Yolov5x6 and RealESRGAN, ignore this if you use the 2Captcha solver, the [reCAPTCHA bypasser](#recaptcha-bypasser) or the manual solution._
 ➜ _Only available for Windows and Linux users._

 * You will **need a one of these graphics card (GPU)**:
   * GTX 1080.
   * RTX 2060, RTX 2070, RTX 2080.
-  * RTX 3060, RTX 3070, RTX 3080, RTX 3090.
+  * RTX2050, RTX 3060, RTX 3070, RTX 3080, RTX 3090.
   * Any Ti version of these graphics cards.
 * Open a command prompt and type this command to check your CUDA version (it must be 11.6 or higher):